and Strategy Session

 sending the child away from home, especially for younger children.

 However, the tutoring must be intensive and of good quality.
 The tutors must be well trained.
 I see many tutors working with dyslexic children who are not well trained.
 This is a waste of valuable time.
-(Read Research-Based Reading Instruction: How to Find Qualified Tutors by Sue Heath)
+(Read Research-Based Reading Instruction: How to Find Qualified Tutors by Sue Whitney)

 I needed to have tutoring every day (five days a week) for two years (and went to a residential program during one summer).
 The tutoring focused on basic reading, writing, spelling and math skills.
 Children benefit more from quality one on one tutoring than the boring, slow paced remedial classes in most self-contained and resource programs.